482solutions/ElectrodoDoc-network/contracts/README.md

-# Fabric electricity market (chain codes and network configuration)
+# Fabric woden (chain codes and network configuration)

 # Fabric-core contracts

 These smart contracts implement the logic of the blockchain.
-Energy contract
+File System contract

- records the generated and consumed energy, and the Market contract provides the functionality necessary for the exchange of energy between network participants.
+ store information about files and folders in blockchain.